 Inspire young readers to practice every day

-Hosted by Deborah Norville, Fluent Reading explores the ability to decode quickly and achieve fluency.
+Hosted by Deborah Norville, this episode explores the ability to decode quickly and achieve fluency.
 The program also demonstrates how early testing and intervention can help struggling readers.
 Features children's book author and illustrator William Joyce (George Shrinks).

 This program is the third episode of Launching Young Readers, WETA's award-winning series of innovative half-hour programs about how children learn to read, why so many struggle, and what we can do to help.